souce/ctdb/README.md

 # rtdb

+rtdb is a simple key/value database, based on prefix-compressed trie.

-rtdb is an embedded database library for key-value data, Supported operations:
+Supported operations:

  * Add a new key/value pair to the database.
  * Delete an existing key from the database.